Redevelopment and environmental monitoring of former uranium mines

-Since AREVA began its mining activities, it has invested more than 300 million euros in the decommissioning and reclamation of mine sites in France, Gabon, the United States and Canada.
+Since it began its mining activities, AREVA has invested several hundred million euros in dismantling installations and reclaiming mining sites in France, Gabon, the United States and Canada.

 Fewer than half of these sites in France were operated by AREVA and its subsidiaries, but the Group is performing a public service by rehabilitating and monitoring all the sites under an agreement with the French government.

 Reclamation in the mining industry is an activity in its own right, conducted on solid scientific and technical bases.
 Through cooperation and compliance with regulations, site reclamation seeks to: